Red-Panda-Dev/multidict/README.md

 ## How to install?

-We recommend using the latest version of Rust. `rust-anticaptcha` supports Rust 2021.
+We recommend using the latest version of Rust. `multidict` supports Rust 2021.

 Install by Cargo command:
 ```bash